devhsoj/lazyconn/README.md

 A tool that allows you to lazily connect to any of your AWS EC2 instances!

 **Why use lazyconn?**
+ 1. No more manually managing ssh config files.
- 1. You won't have to remember IP Addresses.
+ 2. You won't have to remember IP Addresses.
- 2. Faster & easier to connect to instances w/ dynamic IP Addresses.
+ 3. Faster & easier to connect to instances w/ dynamic IP Addresses.
- 3. With a proper lazyconn config, you won't have to remember usernames.
+ 4. With a proper lazyconn config, you won't have to remember usernames.
- 4. You won't have to remember which key files go to which instances.
+ 5. You won't have to remember which key files go to which instances.
- 5. Nice TUI that shows you what you need to know about an instance before connecting.
+ 6. Nice TUI that shows you what you need to know about an instance before connecting.
- 6. Allows you to easily bounce between instances.
+ 7. Allows you to easily bounce between instances.

 ## Installation With Docker